 Take Africa, for example, where cryptocurrency transactions totalled $105.6 billion in the year ending June 2021 on the back of soaring peer-to-peer (P2P) transactions.
 But why has Africa become a natural home for cryptocurrency growth in the current marketplace?

-The Rise and Rise of Cryptocurrency in Africa
+The Rise and Rise of Crypto in Africa

 Incredibly, cryptocurrency adoption in Africa grew by 1200% in the year ending June 2021, with this established as the fastest adoption rate in the world.
 So, although the continent continues to play catch-up with other regions globally, the rate and pace of growth is truly something to behold at present.